jhrifat10/ShoeKart-/README.md

 -	**CSS:** For styling, including Flexbox for a responsive layout and smooth animations.
 -	**JavaScript:** For all interactive functionalities, including shopping cart logic and dynamic content updates
 ---
+🎯 **Backend**
+- **Python:** For backend logic, handling requests, processing data, and connecting frontend with the database.
+- **SQL:** For storing and managing data such as products, users, carts, and orders securely.